maurijlozano/CUBACR/readme.md

 CUBACR scripts are programmed to process multifasta files containing ortholog genes of the a desired core-gene set (or corresponding to proteins with a defined expression level), make an amino acid guided codon alignment for each gene (using TranslatorX software), and to output the conserved and variable regions of all genes on the core-gene set.
 This CR (conserved) and VR (variable) sequences can then be used for:

-1. calculation of codon usage modal frequencies (using G. Olsen software) for CR and VR.
+1. Calculation of codon usage modal frequencies (using G. Olsen software) for CR and VR.
 2. CR and VR sequence concatenates.
 3. Correspondence analysis of RSCU for genes and modal frequencies.
 4. Calculate bootstrapped sequences using G. Olsen software.